AAG1201/Audio_Declip/README.md

 # Audio Declip Project

 This repository provides code and tools for training and evaluating models for **audio declipping**.
-It supports using pre-generated datasets or generating datasets from custom `.wav` files.
+It supports generating datasets from custom `.wav` files.

 ---